kevinagyeman/wheel-picker/README.md

-# Wheel Picker
+# Easy Picker

-A wheel date picker component built with vanilla JavaScript/TypeScript.
+An easy-to-use date and time picker component built with vanilla JavaScript/TypeScript.
 Framework-agnostic and works with React, Vue, Angular, Svelte, or any other frontend framework.

 ## Features

-- Scrolling wheel interface
+- Simple select-based interface
 - Multiple picker modes: Date, DateTime, Time
-- Smooth momentum scrolling
-- Touch and mouse support
 - Fully typed with TypeScript
 - Framework-agnostic (works with vanilla JS and all frameworks)
 - Zero dependencies